 Tell us your three favourite places (where you live): one restaurant or bar, one shop and one thing to do!

-I’d be happy eating almost every night at one of the local Turkish ocakbasi restaurants such as Testi or 19 Numara Bos Cirrik 2, but if for whatever reason I’m feeling flush or celebrating, Primeur never fails to deliver on food or atmosphere.
+I’d be happy eating almost every night at one of the local Turkish ocakbasi restaurants such as 19 Numara Bos Cirrik 2, but if for whatever reason I’m feeling flush or celebrating, Primeur never fails to deliver on food or atmosphere.

 Our local The Shakespeare is a real neighbourhood pub which has largely been untouched, both in the physical sense, and by trends and novelties that have afflicted most other pubs in the area.
 They don’t sell food, though you can get a pack of pork scratchings, pickled eggs or cockles if you’re peckish.